ishuleo/Discord-Crypto-Bot/README.md

     https://discordapp.com/oauth2/authorize?client_id=XXXXX&scope=bot&permissions=10240

-You can now send this invite link to any server owners who are interested in running the bot in their server.
+You can now send this invite link to any server owners who are interested in running the bot on their Discord server.